soundarya98/Leather-defect-detection/README.md

   We've also uploaded the code we wrote to familiarise ourselves with Image Processing, trying various functions out on fruits.
 2. GUI for automated detection and classification with a button.
 The backend is as follows:
 ![GUI backend](https://github.com/soundarya98/Leather-defect-detection/blob/master/GUI_Backend.png)
-3. Integration with the gigE camera for real-time detection and classification
+CompleteGUI.cpp contains the complete working GUI for the program

-The report is also included.
+3. Project Report containing the summary of the tools provided and how to use it.